uh-waterfountain/uh-waterfountain.github.io/index.md

 There should also be a sorting system, with top rated water fountains being able to be found easily.

 ## GitHub Organization
-Access the UH Water Fountain GitHub Organization [here.](https://github.com/uh-waterfountain)
+Access the UH Water Fountains GitHub Organization [here](https://github.com/uh-waterfountain), and all of its repositories.

+## Galaxy
+The UH Water Fountains system is deployed to Galaxy, and can be accessed [here](http://uhwaterfountains.meteorapp.com/#/).

 ## User Guide